solo-io/gloo-docs/gloo/docs/gloo_routing/gateway_configuration/access_logging/_index.md

 These instructions assume that a service already exists at the predefined location which is listening for access logging grpc connections.
 In order to make is easier to get up and running, we provide a simnple implementation which simply recieves the messages and then logs them.
 The code for this implementation can be found [here](https://github.com/solo-io/gloo/tree/master/projects/accesslogger/pkg/loggingservice).
 The server itself is extendable, and can be ran with callbacks if different behavior is needed.
-The implementation referenced above is included in our helm chart, and is included in the manifest when the access logger is enabled.
+The implementation referenced above is included in our helm chart, which is included in the manifest when the access logger is enabled.
 In order to use a different service, simply swap the image name in the helm chart.

 In order to demonstrate the GRPC access logging in action, we are going to run the latest gloo as well as the petstore demo.